 The ship went down in 80′ of water at the bow and 30′ at the stern, the masts sticking out of the water.
 There were only 23 survivors of the 146 on board, most of the bodies buried at a cemetery on Salt Island.
 The Rhone is now regarded as one of the best dive sites in the world, teaming with fish and encrusted with 150 years of coral.

-[image size=”two-third” caption=” ” title=”Virgin Gorda Baths” alt=”Virgin Gorda Baths” align=”right” fancy=”false” shadow=”true”]https://www.julietsailinganddiving.com/wp-content/uploads/2012/01/virgin-gorda-baths.jpg[/image]There were plenty of land excursions as well – a stop off at the Baths in Virgin Gorda was a highlight of the trip.
+[image size=”two-third” caption=”?” title=”Virgin Gorda Baths” alt=”Virgin Gorda Baths” align=”right” fancy=”false” shadow=”true”]http://www.julietsailinganddiving.com/wp-content/uploads/2012/01/virgin-gorda-baths.jpg[/image]There were plenty of land excursions as well – a stop off at the Baths in Virgin Gorda was a highlight of the trip.
 The Baths are a collection of boulders concentrated on the southern tip of the island, some of the boulders almost 40′ in length!
 Thought to be volcanic in origin, these boulders make a beautiful network of tunnels and formation surrounding a beautiful beach where visitors can climb the formations or snorkel around them.

 The ship anchored at Jost Van Dyke for New Years Eve and rung in the New Year Caribbean style.
 They also paid a visit to the famous Willy T’s floating bar where, well, let’s just say what happens in the Virgin Islands stays in the Virgin Islands!